-US exports and the trans-Atlantic cost question16 May, 2016
+US exports and the trans-Atlantic cost question

 The costs of moving LNG from the US to Europe was one of the key focus points at last week’s Flame conference.
 A number of divergent views were presented on the level of costs that US exporters need to recover in order to send LNG to Europe.
 However there was a consensus that the trans-Atlantic cost differential was likely to become a key factor driving gas flows and hub pricing dynamics.

 Timera Energy gave two presentations at Flame that set out our view on trans-Atlantic variable costs and the influence of these in driving US vs European hub price differentials.
 Given the interest this topic attracted, we have focused today’s article on setting out a more detailed breakdown of our assumptions, with a particular focus on the treatment of shipping costs.

 US export contract dynamics